Dengue Virus Research Study

 Inclusion Criteria:

-• Willing to receive a small dose of the virus as part of this study
+• Willing to receive a weakened version of the virus

-• Able to participate in this study for at least 7 months with in-person visits in Bethesda, MD
+• Able to participate in this study for at least 6 months (up to 12 months) with in-person visits in Bethesda, MD

-• If applicable, willing to use a medically-accepted form of birth control for the study’s duration
+• If applicable, be willing to use a medically accepted form of birth control for the first 3 months of study participation

 • Willing to allow storage of samples and data for future research